Tanishka120120/AI-SOC-AGENT/README.md

 ## Outcome

-By the end of Day 1, the basic SOC dashboard was successfully running on Streamlit and the development environment was fully configured for further implementation.
+By the end of part 1, the basic SOC dashboard was successfully running on Streamlit and the development environment was fully configured for further implementation.
 <img width="940" height="922" alt="abae77a4-3e9a-46df-913e-78100d00b97b" src="https://github.com/user-attachments/assets/19a24053-59c6-4438-93e4-f587efc30e35" />

 ---

-# Day 2 — Real-Time Security Log Simulation
+# Part 2 — Real-Time Security Log Simulation

 ## Work Completed

-The second day focused on simulating how real SOC systems receive and process security logs continuously.
+The second part focused on simulating how real SOC systems receive and process security logs continuously.

 Tasks completed: